Non-semisimple link and manifold invariants for symplectic fermions: Invariants of closed 3-manifolds

-\begin{remark} The result~\eqref{eq:Lyu-inv-lens} suggests that for symplectic fermions, the Lyubashenko invariant of a 3-manifold is just a classical invariant, namely the order of the $1^\mathrm{st}$ homology group $H_1(M)$ of the manifold $M$, in power of the ``rank'' of the category, $N$ in our case.
+The result~\eqref{eq:Lyu-inv-lens} suggests that for symplectic fermions, the Lyubashenko invariant of a 3-manifold is just a classical invariant, namely the order of the $1^\mathrm{st}$ homology group $H_1(M)$ of the manifold $M$, in power of the ``rank'' of the category, $N$ in our case.
 We conjecture that for all closed 3-manifolds~$M$,

 This fits into a series of results and conjectures on the relation between non-semisimple and semisimple invariants.
 The first instance was proven in~\cite{CKS}: the Hennings invariant for small quantum $sl(2)$ for an odd order root of unity is proportional to the $SO(3)$ Chern-Simons invariant at the corresponding level.
 The proportionality coefficient is $|H_1(M)|$ if it is finite, and zero else.
 Related results and conjectures have been given in \cite{CYZ12,CGP2,CDGS}.
 While similar, our case of $\cat = \hmodM[\sympFerm]$ is not directly covered by those previous observations.
-Indeed, it is the first higher rank example for manifolds $M$ which are not integer homology spheres (i.e.\ for which $|H^1(M)|>1$). \\ The relevant semisimplification\footnote{ Let $\cat'_{\mathrm{ss}}$ be the semisimplification obtained by dividing out negligible morphisms, see \cite[Prop.\,1.4.2]{Br-Css}, \cite[Sec.\,3.4]{Virelizier-Kirby} and \cite[Sec.\,2]{EO}.
+Indeed, it is the first higher rank example for manifolds $M$ which are not integer homology spheres (i.e.\ for which $|H^1(M)|>1$).

+When comparing semisimple and non-semisimple invariants, one cannot just take the semisimplification itself.
+Indeed, let $\cat'_{\mathrm{ss}}$ be the semisimplification obtained by dividing out negligible morphisms, see~\cite[Thm.\,2.9]{Barrett:1993zf}, \cite[Prop.\,1.4.2]{Br-Css}, \cite[Sec.\,3.4]{Virelizier-Kirby} and \cite[Sec.\,2]{EO}.
 The projection $\cat \to \cat'_{\mathrm{ss}}$ is a ribbon functor.
 In $\cat'_{\mathrm{ss}}$, indecomposable objects of non-zero dimension become simple objects \cite[Prop.\,2.4]{EO}.
-This may lead to an uncountably infinite number of simples (this happens e.g.\ for $\hmodM[\sympFerm]$ with $N \ge 2$), and we take $\cat_{\mathrm{ss}} \subset \cat'_{\mathrm{ss}}$ to be the full subcategory tensor-generated by the images of the simple objects in $\cat$ under the projection. } of $\cat = \hmodM[\sympFerm]$ is $\cat_{\mathrm{ss}} = \mathsf{SVect}$.
-This category is not modular but still twist-nondegenerate.
-Hence it defines Reshetikhin-Turaev invariants $\mathrm{RT}_{\cat_{\mathrm{ss}}}(M)$ of closed three-manifolds $M$.
-With appropriate overall normalisation, for $\cat_{\mathrm{ss}} = \mathsf{SVect}$ these are all equal to one.
-Motivated by these examples, it would be very interesting to see if the following general statement holds or not: \begin{quote} Let $\cat$ be a modular tensor category.
-Then its semisimplification $\cat_{\mathrm{ss}}$ is twist-nondegenerate and the corresponding invariants are related as $\invLyu(M) = |H_1(M)|^n\,\mathrm{RT}_{\cat_{\mathrm{ss}}}(M)$ for some positive integer number $n$ if $|H_1(M)|$ is finite.
-Otherwise $\invLyu(M)$ is zero. \end{quote} \end{remark}
+This may lead to an uncountably infinite number of simples (this happens e.g.\ for $\hmodM[\sympFerm]$ with $N \ge 2$).
+Instead, let use introduce the \textit{minimal semisimplification} $\cat_{\mathrm{ss}} \subset \cat'_{\mathrm{ss}}$ to be the full subcategory tensor-generated by the images of the simple objects in $\cat$ under the projection.